moa-ha/LyricSync/README.md

 Live: https://lyricsync.up.railway.app/ (Demo Account👉 <i>Email; test@gmail.com Password; Test001!</i>)

 Welcome to LyricSync.
 A full-stack application which allows its user to save the lyrics to their favourite songs.
 Collections can be created where a set of songs can be compiled and saved.
-Additionally, the translation to foreign songs can either be executed through the translation feature in the app, or inputted manually.
+Additionally, the translation of foreign songs can be inputted manually.

 This full-stack application utilises React for the front-end, paired with Drizzle and SQLite on the backend, with TypeScript as the primary language across the entire stack.